bjj/exllamav2-openai-server/README.md

 ## Issues

 * I have no idea what I'm doing.
-* My second GPU is lost in the mail somewhere, so multi-GPU support is untested.
 * To combat creeping VRAM usage over time it is aggressively calling `torch.cuda.empty_cache()` which definitely has a performance impact, but it's better than running out of VRAM.
 * It's currently streaming everything internally, which is almost certainly slowing down non-streaming requests.
 * The ExLlamaV2 class `ExLlamaV2StreamingGenerator` has too much important stuff in it to avoid using it, but it also wasn't meant to be used this way.
 * Model loading is synchronous, prompt parsing is synchronous, token decode is serialized with model inference, ...
-* Requires `exllamav2==0.0.11` because

 ## Installation